What Goes Into an Appraisal?

-Acquiring real estate is the most significant financial decision many will ever encounter.
-Whether it's a primary residence, an additional vacation property or a rental fixer upper, the purchase of real property is an involved transaction that requires multiple people working in concert to see it through.
+Their home's purchase is the largest investment some people will ever make.
+It doesn't matter if a primary residence, an additional vacation home or an investment, purchasing real property is an involved transaction that requires multiple people working in concert to see it through.

-You're likely to be familiar with the parties having a role in the transaction.
-The most familiar entity in the exchange is the real estate agent.
-Then, the lender provides the money required to bankroll the exchange.
-And ensuring all requirements of the sale are completed and that the title is clear to transfer from the seller to the purchaser is the title company.
+Practically all the participants are quite familiar.
+The most familiar entity in the transaction is the real estate agent.
+Next, the bank provides the money required to finance the transaction.
+The title company ensures that all requirements of the exchange are completed and that the title is clear to transfer from the seller to the buyer.

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-So, what party is responsible for making sure the property is worth the purchase price?
-In comes the appraiser.
+So, who's responsible for making sure the property is worth the purchase price?
+This is where you meet the appraiser.
 We provide an unbiased estimate of what a buyer could expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Central Alabama Appraisal will ensure, you as an interested party, are informed.

 Inspecting the subject property

-To determine the true status of the property, it's our responsibility to first perform a thorough inspection.
-We must see aspects of the property first hand, such as the number of bedrooms and bathrooms, the location, amenities, etc., to ensure they really are there and are in the condition a reasonable person would expect them to be.
-The inspection often includes a sketch of the property, ensuring the square footage is correct and illustrating the layout of the property.
-Most importantly, we look for any obvious amenities - or defects - that would have an impact on the value of the house.
+Our first responsibility at Central Alabama Appraisal is to inspect the property to determine its true status.
+We must actually view aspects of the property, such as the number of bedrooms and bathrooms, the location, living areas, etc, to ensure they truly are present and are in the condition a reasonable person would expect them to be.
+The inspection often includes a sketch of the house, ensuring the square footage is correct and conveying the layout of the property.
+Most importantly, we look for any obvious features - or defects - that would affect the value of the property.

 Cost Approach

-This is where we gather information on local construction costs, labor rates and other elements to calculate how much it would cost to build a property similar to the one being appraised.
-This figure often sets the maximum on what a property would sell for.
+This is where the appraiser pulls information on local building costs, labor rates and other elements to calculate how much it would cost to replace the property being appraised.
+This figure commonly sets the maximum on what a property would sell for.
 The cost approach is also the least used method.

 Paired Sales Analysis

-Appraisers can tell you a lot about the communities in which they appraise.
-They innately understand the value of certain features to the people of that area.
-Then, the appraiser researches recent transactions in close proximity to the subject and finds properties which are 'comparable' to the subject being appraised.
-Using knowledge of the value of certain items such as upgraded appliances, additional bathrooms, additional living area, quality of construction, lot size, we add or subtract from each comparable's sales price so that they more accurately match the features of subject.
+Appraisers become very familiar with the subdivisions in which they work.
+They innately understand the value of specific features to the people of that area.
+Then, the appraiser looks up recent sales in the area and finds properties which are 'comparable' to the real estate in question.
+Using knowledge of the value of certain items such as remodeled rooms, types of flooring, energy efficient items, patios and porches, or additional storage space, we adjust the comparable properties so that they more accurately match the features of subject property.

-In the end, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
-When it comes to associating a value with features of homes in Wetumpka and Elmore, Central Alabama Appraisal can't be beat.
-The sales comparison approach to value is commonly given the most consideration when an appraisal is for a home purchase.
+After all differences have been accounted for, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
+At Central Alabama Appraisal, we are an authority in knowing the worth of particular items in Wetumpka and Elmore County neighborhoods.
+This approach to value is commonly given the most weight when an appraisal is for a real estate purchase.

 Valuation Using the Income Approach

-In the case of income producing properties - rental houses for example - we may use a third way of valuing a property.
-In this scenario, the amount of revenue the real estate yields is taken into consideration along with other rents in the area for comparable properties to determine the current value.
+In the case of income producing properties - rental houses for example - we may use an additional way of valuing a property.
+In this case, the amount of revenue the property generates is taken into consideration along with other rents in the area for comparable properties to derive the current value.

-Combining information from all applicable approaches, the appraiser is then ready to put down an estimated market value for the subject property.
-Note: While the appraised value is probably the best indication of what a property is worth, it may not be the final sales price.
+Examining the data from all approaches, the appraiser is then ready to document an estimated market value for the property in question.
+The estimate of value at the bottom of the appraisal report is not always the final sales price even though it is likely the best indication of what a property is worth.
 It's not uncommon for prices to be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
-But the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-Here's what it all boils down to, an appraiser from Central Alabama Appraisal will guarantee you attain the most accurate property value, so you can make the most informed real estate decisions.
+But the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than they could recover in the event they had to sell the property again.
+The bottom line is, an appraiser from Central Alabama Appraisal will guarantee you attain the most fair and balanced property value, so you can make wise real estate decisions.